Enigmatic-Smile/fidel-ios/README.md

 ### Documentation

-In test environment use our VISA and Mastercard test card numbers:
+In test environment use our VISA, Mastercard or American Express test card numbers:

 VISA: _4444000000004***_ (the last 3 numbers can be anything)

 Mastercard: _5555000000005***_ (the last 3 numbers can be anything)

+American Express: _3400000000003**_ or _3700000000003**_ (the last 2 numbers can be anything)

 #### Detect when user canceled card linking